 GCP focuses more on deploying software.
 It offers integrations for building but is often used to run components and microservices.
 The services GCP offers focus on containers, big data, and machine learning.
 This makes sense considering GCP was originally created to handle the distributed software orchestration necessary for Google.

 Google Cloud Platform vs. AWS

 AWS is the cloud leader.
 When it comes to hosting VM instances, it optimizes every step.
 But hosting VMs is not at the core of GCP’s model.
 What GCP does have is alternative custom instances and pricing models that can give certain customers a better offer.

-Scale With the Right Tools
+Scale Google Cloud Platform with the Right Tools

 One of the biggest benefits of moving to the cloud is scale.
 Teams can store large files, work on bigger projects, deploy complex products, and get feedback and files faster.
 As you start building a tool stack, it is important to build a strong foundation.